Prinzhorn/skrollr/README.md

 ### beforerender

 A listener function that gets called each time right before we render everything.
-The function will be passed as an object with the following properties:
+The function will be passed an object with the following properties:

 ```js
 {